top of page

 Submission Guidelines

-Educational programming at AACES covers a wide variety of topics relevant to supporting young children (birth through five years of age) with complex learning needs; augmentative and alternative communication, and assistive technology.
+Educational programming at AACES covers a wide variety of topics relevant to supporting young children (birth through five years of age) with complex learning needs who use augmentative and alternative communication and assistive technology.
 Suggested topic areas for proposals include, but are not limited to:

 • Seating and positioning for AAC and learning access

-• Supporting early literacy skills for children with complex needs
+• Supporting early literacy (reading and writing) skills for children with complex needs

-• Supporting engagement and communication skill development in children with Autism
+• Supporting engagement and communication skill development in children on the autism spectrum

 • Interdisciplinary collaboration and education in AAC and AT